rdbeach/JsonQuery/README.md

                 toJson: turns any part of the JsonQuery object tree into a JSON string

                 Tree traversal:

-                _: gets the next node in the JsonQuery Object tree
-                get: finds a node JsonQuery Object tree using javascript queries.
+                get: finds a node JsonQuery Object tree.
                 node: finds or creates a node in the JsonQuery Object tree using javascript queries.
+                 _: gets the next node in the JsonQuery Object tree (mostly used internally)

                 Getting values:

                 val: gets a node (returns object) (used with javascript queries).
                 str: gets a node in string format, regardless of type.
-                s: gets a string node (type sensitive)
+           	b: gets a boolean node (type sensitive)
                 i: gets an integer node (type sensitive)
                 d: gets a double node (type sensitive)
                 l: gets a long node (type sensitive)
-                b: gets a boolean node (type sensitive)

                 Settng Values: